PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 Marking outlinks with inline Javascript
 """""""""""""""""""""""""""""""""""""""

-Alternatively you can use an inline javascript and onclick attribute to track any link as an outlink.
+Alternatively you can use an inline JavaScript code and ``onclick`` attribute to track any link as an outlink.

 .. code-block:: html